colugomusic/clog/README.md

 ptr->bar();
 ```

-`release()` destroys the item at the given index (handle) and opens up the cell it was occupying.
+`release()` destroys the element at the given index (handle) and opens up the cell it was occupying.
 Calling `get()` with the handle that was just released is invalid.

 Note that the memory of the released cell is not freed, but the destructor will be run so there will be no object there anymore.
 If `acquire()` is called later, the new object might be constructed at that newly opened cell, and the handle pointing to that index would become valid again.

 Calling `release()` while visiting is ok.
 The release will be deferred until visiting is finished.
 Calling `release()` while releasing (i.e. in the destructor of an item being released) is also ok.